 Even though Smith is most associated with economic policies, noted Scottish novelist and historian James Buchan reminds us, that Smith was not an economist.
 He was a philosopher who chaired the logic and rhetoric department at the University of Glasgow for 13 years.
 Buchan makes it clear Smith was unhappy with much of the higher education of his day, describing universities as “sanctuaries in which exploded systems and obsolete prejudices found shelter and protection after they had been hunted out of every other corner of the world.”
 As a philosopher, Smith was interested in a broad range of ideas and disciplines.
 He produced works on many topics including ethics, jurisprudence, philosophy, and rhetoric.

 Researchers continue to be frustrated by their inability to uncover more than just basic facts about Smith’s life, so we know him best through his work.
-A number of chapters are devoted to his seminal work, The Wealth of Nations.
+Several chapters are devoted to his seminal work, The Wealth of Nations.
 He is well known as a champion of the principle of self-interest.
 Some critics have distorted this principle into a narrow selfishness, but it is clear that Smith had much more in mind: He wanted mankind to move beyond brute force and the will of kings, and have more control over their lives and their circumstances without the interference of an overbearing state.
-Smith’s books sold well in his lifetime; in the decades after his death, some of his policies, including free trade, started to gain ground in Britain.
+Smith’s books sold well in his lifetime; in the decades after his death, some of his policies, including free trade, gained ground in Britain.

 People from most political persuasions have tried to “claim” Smith at one time or another.
 Several chapters deal with how his ideas fit into policy arguments and politics today.
 Samuel Fleischacker, professor of philosophy at the University of Illinois, examines how compatible Smith’s policies are with the modern Left.
 He argues that it’s hard to make an objective or accurate assessment about Smith because people don’t necessarily agree on what it means to be on the Left or Right.
 Ultimately, Fleischacker decides, “…His approach to policy is far too sensitive to historical circumstances for us to know what he would favor today.”
 Another contributor, philosopher and political economist James Otteson, authored a similar chapter about the Right.
 He explains that Smith was a champion of free markets, commerce, and a small government.
 More broadly, he believed people were capable of doing things on their own and government should mostly be concerned with enforcing rules and regulations.
 It’s largely the Right that embraces this philosophy of government.
 But because Smith was more interested in practical policy solutions than in ideology, it’s difficult to shoehorn him comfortably into our current political mindsets.